neurobin/python-ocd/README.md

     WEAK =  1
 ```

 As you can see, the `get_conf` method has two parameters: name (property name) and value (value of the property), thus, you can decide which one will be what kind of property according to their names and values.
-You can match names/values with a pattern and make them readonly, match with another pattern and make them non-readonly, or match with another pattern to make them both readonly and undead, etc.
+You can match names/values with a pattern and make them readonly, match with another pattern and make them non-readonly, or match with another pattern to make them both readonly and undead, etc. You can return `None` for an attribute to not apply any property conversion on that specific attribute.

 ## Notes